jsd4026/tableland-partners-copilot-grok/docs/Guide.md

 All conversation prompts now use impossible-to-skip format:

-⚠️ STOP - RENAME THIS CONVERSATION FIRST ⚠️
+⚠️ RENAME BEFORE CONTENT ⚠️

 "Say EXACTLY this:" [quoted text]